JJChiDguez/JJChiDguez.github.io/README.md

-# This is how I have built my personal web page!
+# This is how I have built my web page!

-You can access to my blog by using the link address [JJChiDguez.github.io](https://jjchidguez.github.io/)
+You can access to my web page by using the link address [JJChiDguez.github.io](https://jjchidguez.github.io/)